hominidae/arcticwiki/diesel-space-heater.md

 If your snow mobile won't start you can attach a block heater to it and recharge the battery if needed.

+### Other alternatives:
+One of the possible solutions to the portable power problem is building and assembling a miniature diesel stirling engine.
+Unfortunately, almost all motors on the market are designed for high output applications as there does not appear to be a market for 1kW to 3kW diesel generator engine designs.

+While small diesel engines can be found in the 108 to 110 lb weight catergory, they are not ideal since the installation of additional equipment is needed.

+One possible solution is to explore building a stirling engine with an atkinson cycle to ensure optimized and nearly complete fuel combustion.
+When coupled with a catalytic converter, the exhaust would be extremely minimal.

 # Application
 Provided the power issue can be overcome with a lightweight diesel generator, theoretically you could then embark on very long duration snow mobile trips.